iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 > Battery issue, I have revert back to old version, rather latest version.
 Please fix the battery using too much issue, so i can update.<br> :date: __2021-01-02 07:36:13__

-> Never been notified of any cases or update<br> :date: __2021-01-01 06:46:10__

-> App should include a unique personalised QR code for venues to scan, much easier than the current system and would remove the issues with incorrect data entry when entering facilities.
-As many others have reported Bluetooth drains battery so too tempting to turn if off<br> :date: __2020-12-31 23:37:22__

 #### 2-star reviews